lukpueh/specification/tuf-spec.md

   cycle, report the potential freeze attack.
 On the next update cycle, begin at step 0 and version N of the root metadata file.

-  * **1.9**. **If the timestamp and / or snapshot keys have been rotated, then delete the trusted timestamp and snapshot metadata files.** This is done in order to recover from fast-forward attacks after the repository has been compromised and recovered.
-A _fast-forward attack_ happens when attackers arbitrarily increase the version numbers of: (1) the timestamp metadata, (2) the snapshot metadata, and / or (3) the targets, or a delegated targets, metadata file in the snapshot metadata.
+  * **1.9**. **If any of the top-level roles other than root have been rotated, then delete the trusted timestamp and snapshot metadata files.
+Also delete the trusted targets metadata file, if targets keys have been rotated.** This is done in order to recover from fast-forward attacks after the repository has been compromised and recovered.
+A _fast-forward attack_ happens when attackers arbitrarily increase the version numbers of: (1) the timestamp metadata, (2) the snapshot metadata, and / or (3) the targets, or a delegated targets, metadata file.
 Please see [the Mercury paper](https://ssl.engineering.nyu.edu/papers/kuppusamy-mercury-usenix-2017.pdf) for more details.